 Terezin is synonymous with the control and attempted destruction of the Bohemian Community.
-Basically a transit camp that takes on the appearance of a ghetto, it is only a 30 minute drive from central Prague.
-Organised tours do this place as a half-day but there’s also a public transport option if you want a more leisurely look around (check the bottom of this page for details).
+Basically a transit camp that takes on the appearance of a ghetto, it is only a 40 minute drive from central Prague (D8 motorway exit 35 and follow the signs).
+Organised tours do this place as a half-day 5 hour trip but there’s also a public transport option if you want a more leisurely look around (check the bottom of this page for details).

 What Was the Terezin Complex?